The Vermont Statutes Online

 (a) As used in this section:

-(1) “Designated personnel” means a school employee, agent, or volunteer who has been authorized by the school administrator to provide and administer epinephrine auto-injectors under this section and who has completed the training required by State Board policy.
+(1) “Designated personnel” means a school employee, agent, or volunteer who has completed training required by State Board policy and who has been authorized by the school administrator or delegated by the school nurse to administer epinephrine in accordance with a provider’s standing order or protocol pursuant to this section.

-(2) “Epinephrine auto-injector” means a single-use device that delivers a premeasured dose of epinephrine.
+(2) “Epinephrine” means a U.S. Food and Drug Administration-approved single-use epinephrine delivery system containing a premeasured single dose of epinephrine.

 (3) “Health care professional” means a physician licensed pursuant to 26 V.S.A. chapter 23 or 33, an advanced practice registered nurse licensed to prescribe drugs and medical devices pursuant to 26 V.S.A. chapter 28, or a physician assistant licensed to prescribe drugs and medical devices pursuant to 26 V.S.A. chapter 31.